 Courts have also found landlords to be legally responsible for dog bites when the landlord had some level of control over the dog.
 Typically, this includes situations where a landlord cared for the dog as a typical owner would, including feeding the dog and taking it for walks.
 Once you take on a caregiving role, you may assume the same level of liability as the actual owner of the dog.
 To guard against liability for these sorts of incidents, smart landlords have clear dog policies and adequate insurance policies to cover tenant injuries.

 If you've been injured by a dog bite, you may have legal recourse and it's important to act quickly to preserve your rights.
 Speaking with an experienced personal injury attorney is a great first step to understanding dog bite laws and the strength of your particular case.
-Get a free claim review to learn more.
+Get a claim review to learn more.